Here are some answers to frequently asked questions.

 What kinds of clients do you see?

 I work with teens, individual adults, and couples of all genders and orientations.
-Clients under 18 need their parents to sign a permission slip acknowledging that I will not share what their teens say during the session except in a case where I suspect the teens may be a danger to themselves or others.
-When I work with pre-adolescents, their parents/guardians remain with them during sessions and workshops.
+Clients under 18 need their parents or caregivers to sign a permission slip acknowledging that I will not share what their teens say during the session except in a case where I suspect the teens may be a danger to themselves or others.
+When I work with pre-adolescents, parents/guardians remain with them during sessions and workshops.

-Is sex ed covered by insurance?
+Is your service covered by insurance?

 Do I need a referral?

 No, you do not.
-While healthcare providers and therapists often refer their patients to me, you’re welcome to call independently.
+While healthcare providers and therapists often refer patients to me, you’re welcome to call independently.
 No referral slip is necessary.